 Faculty in the Biomedical Engineering research group use engineering techniques and technologies to address needs within the medical and healthcare industries.
 Opportunities for education and research exist in areas such as biomechanics, biomaterials, biochemical processing, cellular engineering, imaging, medical devices, micro-electro-mechanical implantable systems, physiological modeling, simulation, monitoring and control, as well as medical robotics.

-The faculty group includes Mu Chiao, Peter Cripton, Dana Grecov, Antony Hodgson, Thomas Oxland, Srikantha Phani, Robert Rohling, Douglas Romilly, Boris Stoeber, Machiel Van Der Loos, and David Wilson.
+The faculty group includes Mu Chiao, Peter Cripton, Dana Grecov, Antony Hodgson, Thomas Oxland, Srikantha Phani, Robert Rohling, Boris Stoeber, Machiel Van Der Loos, and David Wilson.
 Some of the projects currently underway are outlined below.

 Dr. Mu Chiao — Bio-MEMS

 Current Projects: Micro-energy sources, protein-MEMS interaction, MEMS-based photonic devices, design, and fabrication and packing of MEMS for biological applications.